CaoAssignments/cse12-sp20-pa1-RockPaperScissors-starter/writeup.md

 **Tip**: look at the `end()` method to see what variables you will need to keep track of and increment during the game.

 Here are some detailed requirements of the game play and specifics about the program:
+* You may not use additional Java packages from what is given.
+Please do not include your own import statements.
+You should be able to do the assignment with what is given.
 * You will write your code for the methods described above.
 Please **do not** alter the provided variable names in the starter code, we will test your code using these variable.
 Additonally, do not delete variables or change the number of arguments in the methods.
 Doing so will result in incorrect auto-graded results.
 * In the starter code, we have proivded the necessary Strings for when you need to print.
 Use these for consistency for when we test your output.
 * The game should track the full move history for both players.
 It should store the move history of the system in an array of Strings (`systemMoves`) and the move history of the user in a ArrayList of Strings (`userMoves`).
 These variables are already set up in the starter code.
 You just need to use them.